seanrayburn/Portfolio/Brightspace-Documentation.md

 Organizations who use the legacy Brightspace SCORM solution with the Brightspace Learning Repository can save a SCORM object in the Learning Object Repository (LOR) and share it out to multiple courses.
 This allows you to reuse SCORM objects in multiple locations while saving space in each course.

-**Note**: LOR doesn’t support publishing SCORM 2004 content from your computer.
+<ins>Note:</ins> LOR doesn’t support publishing SCORM 2004 content from your computer.
 To use the new SCORM solution, you must enable the Content Service for your organization.
 If you don’t enable the Content Service, you can continue to use the legacy SCORM solution.

 When you use the new SCORM solution, you can still: